springernature/vpat/nature.md

 <td>
 The pages of this product use standard plain text in HTML.
 <br><br>
-The OneTrust "manage cookies" privacy centre (Third party content) uses an inappropriate aria label of "true" in place of its main heading.
+The OneTrust "manage cookies" privacy centre (Third party content) uses an inappropriate WAI-ARIA label of "true" in place of its main heading.
 Some text in the privacy center (e.g. link text) may be present only in a title attribute, and may not be accessible to some assistive technologies.
 <br><br>
 Original research or editorial content may contain images of text without adequate programmatically determinable alternatives.
 </td>